Entrepreneurs’ Relief (now BADR) – 10% tax on eligible business disposals

 Usually, when you dispose of – or sell – an asset you own, you have to pay Capital Gains Tax.

-For valuable assets, however, this tax burden can be quite large – and sometimes it can even dissuade people from developing that asset to begin with.
+However, for valuable assets, this tax burden can be quite large—and sometimes, it can even dissuade people from developing them.

 That’s why BADR is in force – to encourage people to develop successful businesses, without worrying about the Government applying heavy taxation on the value of any disposals.

-If you qualify, you pay CGT at a rate of 10% on the gains you make from selling business assets.
-This is subject to a lifetime limit of £1m (this was reduced from £10m at the March 2020 Budget).
+If you qualify, you pay CGT at 10% on the gains you make from selling business assets.
+This is subject to a lifetime limit of £1m

 Will I qualify if I sell my business?

-While the pool of eligibility is quite wide, not all people who sell businesses are able to qualify for BADR – so it’s a good idea to check in advance rather than rely on it and get a nasty surprise once the sale has gone through.
+While the pool of eligibility is quite wide, not all people who sell businesses can qualify for BADR – so it’s a good idea to check in advance rather than rely on it and get a nasty surprise once the sale has gone through.

 If you dispose of either a part or all of a business in which you were a shareholder, sole trader or a partner, you’ll qualify – even if you disposed of the asset after a business closed down.

-This only applies if you owned the business in question for over a year before you sold it, and if you’re simply closing it down, you must sell the assets associated with the firm within three years – or your relief eligibility may be at risk.
+This only applies if you owned the business in question for over a year before you sold it.
+If you’re simply closing it down, you must sell the assets associated with the firm within three years—or your relief eligibility may be at risk.

 What about shares, loans and other disposals?

-You must have been employed by the firm or held office in the company’s group for at least a year before you can do this, and the firm has to have been one that was focused around trading (as opposed to companies and funds focused purely on activities like investment, which involve little trading).
+Before you can do this, you must have been employed by the firm or held office in the company’s group for at least a year, and the firm has to have been one that was focused on trading (as opposed to companies and funds focused purely on activities like investment, which involve little trading).

-Over the decades, many entrepreneurship schemes have been set up to encourage business owners to be more enterprising, and there are some specific circumstances relating to these schemes which could also see you eligible for relief.
+Over the decades, many entrepreneurship schemes have been set up to encourage business owners to be more enterprising, and some specific circumstances relating to these schemes could also make you eligible for relief.

-For example, if you acquired shares after 5th April 2013 in an Enterprise Management Incentive (EMI) scheme, you’ll be able to claim relief.
+For example, if you acquired shares after 5 April 2013 in an Enterprise Management Incentive (EMI) scheme, you can claim relief.

 How do I claim BADR on a business asset disposal?